cloudmesh/technologies/chapters/tech/taverna.md

 | section  | Workflow-Orchestration |
 | keywords | Workflow-Orchestration |

+Apache Taverna [@www-apache-taverna] is a tool for developing and implementing workflows.
+It is an open-source software, initially called Taverna Workbench, is now a project under the Apache Incubator project.
+One of the key features of Taverna is that it allows developers to include many different elements together including REST web services and SOAP [@www-taverna-wiki].

 When starting a scientific experiment, the main emphasis is not just the result obtained, but the procedure or method followed.
 Scientific